 The study comes out of Michigan State University from a researcher who reviewed the self-reported health data of more than 1,200 people over a period of 15 years.
 She found that for younger divorcing couples, health issues are more likely in later life than for older divorcing couples.
 However, she said she was surprised by the findings because of the prevalence of divorce among younger generations.

-Although the findings were surprising for the researcher, she said older generations often have more experience in coping with stress.
-She also pointed out that those who divorce later in life are often in unhappy marriages longer and there is a greater sense of relief when the split is finalized.
+Although the findings were surprising for the researcher, she said older generations often have more experience coping with stress.
+She also pointed out that those who divorce later in life are often in unhappy marriages longer, and there is a greater sense of relief when the split finalizes.